joannafesalbon02/ragfood/README.md

 This project shows the complete transition from a **basic local RAG prototype** into a **more scalable and portfolio-ready cloud RAG system**.

 It demonstrates not only code migration, but also:
-- retrieval design thinking
+- Retrieval design thinking
-- cloud integration
+- Cloud integration
-- structured testing
+- Structured testing
-- documentation discipline
+- Documentation discipline
-- repository presentation skills
+- Repository presentation skills

-The final result is a more complete and professional Retrieval-Augmented Generation project centered around food discovery, information retrieval, and semantic search.
+**The final result is a more complete and professional Retrieval-Augmented Generation project centered around food discovery, information retrieval, and semantic search.**